Huntsville Municipal Airport - UTS

 To find out more regarding the ways that the City of Huntsville could benefit your organization please contact the city's airport staff at firstname.lastname@example.org.

-UTS is owned and operated by the City of Huntsville.
+Huntsville Municipal Airport is owned and operated by the City of Huntsville.
 The City is responsible for maintaining and operating the airport in accordance with FAA grant assurance agreements.
 The City is directly responsible for the administrative and contractual functions, which include preparation of an annual budget, coordination of capital improvement projects, lease negotiations and agreements, and public relations.
-The Fixed-Base Operator (FBO), serving the role of Airport Manager at UTS, provides the day-to-day airfield operations.

 Huntsville Municipal Airport Any questions directly related to the FBO please contact FBO below: